Team-GhostLand/GhostLand7/README.md

 * Bumped max. chat history to 1k from 500 (vanilla is 100, btw), to replace More Chat History's functionality (now that it's gone becasue it was conflicting with this very mod)
 * Configured the bot (see details in the same commit that created this line)

-### PacketAuth
+### EasyAuth
-* Translated and Ghostland-ified the messages
-* Increased the wait time from 200ms to 10s becasue the pack tends to chug during joining and it might take it way longer than 200ms to realise that it got an auth-request ping
-* Shortened the token length from 4096 to 512 becasue we need it to fit in a Discord message
-* Configured all DB secret envars
+* Storage: Switched to MySQL mode and configured all envars
+* Extended: Verbosier logs; changed password length: `<4;inf> -> <12;48>`; decreased the teleportation frequency from 1t to 2s
+* Main: gave 5 login attemps (not 3); bumped idle time from 60s to 300s becasue chunks take a long time to load on this pack, and for the first 60s the game will likely be unresponsive anyway; Disabled Vanish integration (we don't have the mod)
+* Language: Polish

+### WhList Sync 2
-* Switched to DB from file mode for storage
+* Storage: Switched to MySQL mode and configured all envars

 ## Things to mention to people
 * See: [Issue](#issues) about entering